LittleJohnAU/votw/README.md

    }
 }
   ```
-The API runs on GMT time and we use the gmtmod timestamp on our website to tell the search and other bots, that the page has been modified using a PHP header
+The API runs on GMT time for global usage and we use the gmtmod timestamp on our website to tell search and other bots, that the page has been modified.
+This is done with a PHP header
  ```sh
 header("Last-Modified: " . gmdate("D, d M Y H:i:s", (int)gmtdate) . " GMT");
  ```